 There are so many ways that women's boots can work with your wardrobe every winter.
 First up, there's functionality—if there's snow, the right pair of winter snow boots will keep your feet warm, dry and give you the traction you need to firmly stand on the ground (and the rest of you off of it!).

 There are also the style possibilities of boots.
 A great boots collection should include pairs that are both functional and stylish.
 Their styles can range from when you need them for shoveling the driveway and making a dramatic, all-eyes-on-me fashion statement to putting a pulled-together look for work.

 Sweaters are the heart of winter-weather layering.
 The sweaters you need for a super useful winter wardrobe should include warm base layers like turtlenecks in lighter materials for wearing under other items.
 There are also mid-layer sweaters like thicker turtlenecks and crewnecks that can be worn on their own or layered over or under another top.
 Lastly, there are top layers, which can be as thick and warm as the weather allows—options include ultra-soft cashmere or super-thick cable knits as they're all great choices for pairing with lighter sweaters underneath.

 These different sweater styles can be mixed and matched to fit winter forecasts and whatever events you may have on the calendar.

-The style and fabric of the winter coats hat you choose should reflect both your style sensibility and your environment.
+The style and fabric of the winter coat that you choose should reflect both your style sensibility and your environment.